orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 #### Ideas for a setting which works
 - Science lab, you're trying to create a new element, you have your energy which you can focus on very specific instantiations of an item.
 Then you search for those items and have some predictive capability of how well it will work for that element.
 	- Or similarly some industrial factory or something, or workbench with an NPC which does work for you -> and you can give them certain
+- You could later imagine hiring more equipment, by which we mean literally running stuff on some server/cloud.

 ---